 More Info: Path Intellisense Plugin

-Automatically rename paired HTML/XML tag – especially useful when renaming a component.
+Automatically rename paired HTML/XML tags – especially useful when renaming a component.

 More Info: Auto Rename Tag Plugin

-Importing packages is now de-rigueur and this handy plugin displays the imported size of an imported package inside the editor.
+Importing packages is now standard practice, and this handy plugin displays the imported package's size inside the editor.